gopinath-langote/Pact-JVM-Implementation/README.md

 ##### Run following commands on the terminal or command prompt.

 # Build the application
-For Linux/Mac : `./gradlew clean build --no-daemon`
+For Linux/Mac : `./gradlew clean build`

-For Windows : `gradlew.bat clean build --no-daemon`
+For Windows : `gradlew.bat clean build`

 `This can take some time to download dependencies`

 # Run the User Service (Producer service)
-For Linux/Mac : `./gradlew :user-service:bootRun --no-daemon`
+For Linux/Mac : `./gradlew :user-service:bootRun`

-For Windows : `gradlew.bat :user-service:bootRun --no-daemon`
+For Windows : `gradlew.bat :user-service:bootRun`

-- Check service is running or not at [http://localhost:8052/user](http://localhost:8052/user)
+- Check service is running or not at [http://localhost:8052/api/user/1](http://localhost:8052/api/user/1)

 # Run the Account Service (Consumer service)
-For Linux/Mac : `./gradlew :Account-service:bootRun --no-daemon`
+For Linux/Mac : `./gradlew :account-service:bootRun`

-For Windows : `gradlew.bat :Account-service:bootRun --no-daemon`
+For Windows : `gradlew.bat :account-service:bootRun`

-- Check service is running or not at [http://localhost:8051/Account](http://localhost:8051/Account)
+- Check service is running or not at [http://localhost:8051/api/account/1/statement](http://localhost:8051/api/account/1/statement)

+# Run the Consumer Service Contract Test(Account service)
+run the test `com.vodqa.pact.accountervice.UserContractTest`

+# Run the Provider Service Contract Verification(User service)
+(Make sure provider service is running locally before verifying pact)

+For Linux/Mac : `./gradlew :user-service:pactVerify`

+For Windows : `gradlew.bat :user-service:pactVerify`